 Crypto Futures Order Types Explained: Market, Limit, Stop, and More

 If you are new to crypto futures, one of the first things you need to learn is how order types work.
-Many beginners focus only on whether they want to buy or sell, but the order type is what tells the platform how that trade should be executed.
+Many beginners focus only on whether they want to buy or sell, but the order type determines how that trade is executed.
 In practice, the difference between a market order, limit order, or stop order can affect your entry price, your exit plan, and your risk management.

 For beginners, the good news is that most crypto futures order types can be understood with a few basic ideas.
 A market order is about speed.
 A limit order is about price control.
 A stop order is about triggering an action once the market reaches a certain level.
-Once those basics are clear, the more advanced order types start to make much more sense.
+Once those basics are clear, the more advanced order types become much easier to understand.

 This matters even more in futures trading than in casual spot trading because futures positions often involve leverage, margin, and liquidation risk.
 The order type you choose can shape not just how a trade opens, but how it closes and how well your risk is managed.
 That is why learning crypto futures order types is one of the most practical parts of any beginner crypto trading guide.